 PiezoRx RCT Study

-The PiezoRx study is a prospective randomized controlled trial (RCT) designed to examine the role of a pedometer with an accompanying Web application on steps and physical activity levels in French-speaking Canadians attending the FrancoForme® Cardiac Prevention and Rehabilitation Program at the University of Ottawa Heart Institute.
-It is done in collaboration with the FrancoForme program and StepsCount inc.
+The PiezoRx study is a randomized controlled trial (RCT) examining the role of a pedometer with an accompanying Web application on steps and physical activity levels in French-speaking Canadians attending the FrancoForme® Cardiac Prevention and Rehabilitation Program at the University of Ottawa Heart Institute.
+This work is in collaboration with the FrancoForme program and StepsCount inc.

 Champlain Nurses’ Study

-The Champlain Nurses’ Study is a multi-site pilot project designed to evaluate the determinants of physical activity among nurses in the Champlain Region of Ontario.
-This is a collaborative project involving the Behavioural and Environmental Interventions Cluster, the Division of Prevention and Rehabilitation and the following partnering hospitals: University of Ottawa Heart Institute; The Ottawa Hospital (Civic, General and Riverside Campuses); Winchester District Memorial Hospital; Renfrew Victoria Hospital; Pembroke Regional Hospital; Children’s Hospital of Eastern Ontario; L’Hôpital Montfort; The Royal Ottawa Mental Health Centre; Queensway Carleton Hospital; and, St Francis Memorial Hospital.
+The Champlain Nurses’ Study is a multi-site observational project evaluating the determinants of physical activity among nurses in the Champlain Local Health Integration Network of Ontario.
+This is a collaborative project involving the Behavioural and Environmental Interventions Cluster, the Division of Cardiac Prevention and Rehabilitation and the following partnering hospitals: University of Ottawa Heart Institute; The Ottawa Hospital (Civic, General and Riverside Campuses); Winchester District Memorial Hospital; Renfrew Victoria Hospital; Pembroke Regional Hospital; Children’s Hospital of Eastern Ontario; L’Hôpital Montfort; The Royal Ottawa Mental Health Centre; Queensway Carleton Hospital; and, St Francis Memorial Hospital.

-- Reed JL, Mark AE, Reid RD, Pipe AL. The Effects of Chronic Exercise Training in those with Permanent Atrial Fibrillation: A Systematic Review.
+Reed JL, Terada T, Chirico D, Prince SA, Pipe AL. The Effects of Cardiac Rehabilitation in Patients with Atrial Fibrillation: A Systematic Review.
 Canadian Journal of Cardiology.
-2013 Dec 29: 1721-1728.
+2018 Oct: 34(10): S284–S295.

 Current Team Members